nmquijada/tormes/README.md

 <br>

 Once the WGS analysis is ended, TORMES summarizes the results in a interactive web-like report file.
 An example of a report file can be visualized [here](https://nmquijada.github.io/tormes/files/).
 For the generation of the report file, `tormes` calls `tormes-report` (included in the TORMES pipeline) that generates a *rmarkdown* file (in [R](https://cran.r-project.org/) environment), called `tormes_report.Rmd`, that can be modified by the user for the generation of customized reports without the need of re-running the entire analysis.
-Since *TORMES version 1.1*, a `render_report.sh` script is generated in the "report_files" directory, that easies the rendering of a new report from the command line.
-See further instructions here.
+Since *TORMES version 1.1*, a `render_report.sh` script is generated in the "report_files" directory, that easies the rendering of a new report from the command line (see below).

 <br>

 ## Rendering customized reports

-*More detailed instructions will follow soon*
+*More detailed instructions will be provided in the [TORMES wiki](https://github.com/nmquijada/tormes/wiki#customize-reports)*

 Reports are generated after rendering the "**tormes_report.Rmd**" file in R environment.
 This file is automatically generated after TORMES WGS analysis is ended and it is unique for each study.
 The file is written in R Markdown code and it can be manually modified and used for the generation of customized reports.
 R Markdown is a file format for creating dynamic documents with R. Excellent documentation about this format is already available in the [R Markdown from R Studio webpage](https://rmarkdown.rstudio.com/).
 The R Markdown [Reference Guide](http://www.rstudio.com/wp-content/uploads/2015/03/rmarkdown-reference.pdf) and [Cheat Sheet](https://www.rstudio.com/wp-content/uploads/2016/03/rmarkdown-cheatsheet-2.0.pdf) are also recommended.